Return to story

 was able to cheer myself up enough to go try to walk as far as that

-after me, can you deny that that wonderful day was not the result of
+after me, can you deny that that wonderful day was the result of

 (C) Edward Ordman 2009